houbie/sam-example-app/README.md

     * One lambda invoking another asynchronously
     * Redirect the API gateway event to an S3 bucket with a lambda listening to S3 events
         * This makes generic error handling possible

+## Troubleshooting
+`AttributeError: 'NoneType' object has no attribute 'get'` This can have multiple causes:
+* the virtual environment is not active
+* the generated _template.yaml_ is not valid: check that the yaml indentation is OK